 Born in 1970 in Sydney, Australia.
 Lives and works in Melbourne, Australia.

-Brook Andrew has had several international exhibitions over the past years including Inside the Depths of the Unknown - A New Line of Interpretation which as part of Deviant Practice at the Van Abbe Museum, in Eindhoven (The Netherlands, 2017), Fuselage as part of L'Effet Boomerang at the Musée d'Ethnographie in Geneva (Switzerland, 2017), The Right to Offend is Sacred at the National Gallery of Victoria in Melbourne (Australia, 2017), EVIDENCE at the Museum of Applied Art and Sciences (MAAS) in Sydney (Australia, 2015), Sanctuary: The Tombs of the Outcasts at the Ian Potter Museum of Art in Sydney (Australia, 2015), Intervening Time on the occasion of the 8th Edition of Asia-Pacific Triennal (APT8) in the Queensland Art Gallery & Gallery of Modern Art - QAGOMA, Brisbane (Australia, 2015), Witness at the Lyon House Museum in Melbourne (Australia, 2014), De Anima in the Bendigo Regional Gallery and at the RMIT Design Hub in Melbourne (Australia, 2014), Les Trophées Oubliés in le Musée d'Aquitaine in Bordeaux (France, 2013), Jumping Castle War Memorial at the FeliXartMuseum in Dragenbos (Belgium, 2013), Earth House as part of Echigo-Tsumari Triennial where he was the national representant of Australia (Japan, 2012), Warang at the Museum of Contemporary Art in Sydney (Australia, 2012).
+Brook Andrew has had several international exhibitions over the past years including Denkmal at the Australian Embassy in Berlin (Germany, 2018), Inside the Depths of the Unknown - A New Line of Interpretation which as part of Deviant Practice at the Van Abbe Museum, in Eindhoven (The Netherlands, 2017), Fuselage as part of L'Effet Boomerang at the Musée d'Ethnographie in Geneva (Switzerland, 2017), The Right to Offend is Sacred at the National Gallery of Victoria in Melbourne (Australia, 2017), EVIDENCE at the Museum of Applied Art and Sciences (MAAS) in Sydney (Australia, 2015), Sanctuary: The Tombs of the Outcasts at the Ian Potter Museum of Art in Sydney (Australia, 2015), Intervening Time on the occasion of the 8th Edition of Asia-Pacific Triennal (APT8) in the Queensland Art Gallery & Gallery of Modern Art - QAGOMA, Brisbane (Australia, 2015), Witness at the Lyon House Museum in Melbourne (Australia, 2014), De Anima in the Bendigo Regional Gallery and at the RMIT Design Hub in Melbourne (Australia, 2014), Les Trophées Oubliés in le Musée d'Aquitaine in Bordeaux (France, 2013), Jumping Castle War Memorial at the FeliXartMuseum in Dragenbos (Belgium, 2013), Earth House as part of Echigo-Tsumari Triennial where he was the national representant of Australia (Japan, 2012), Warang at the Museum of Contemporary Art in Sydney (Australia, 2012).

 Works by Brook Andrew have been acquired by Australian public and private collections including the Museum of Contemporary Art and the Art Gallery of New South Wales, in Sydney; the National Gallery of Victoria, the Vizard Foundation Collection and the BHP Billiton Collection, in Melbourne; the National Portrait Gallery and the National Gallery of Australia, in Canberra; the Queensland Art Gallery in Brisbane; the Art Gallery of South Australia in Adelaide; and also the ARTBANK collections.
 The National Museum of Contemporary Art in Seoul (South Korea) also acquired works by Brook Andrews for its collection.

 In 2016, the Australian Research Council awarded Brook Andrew the prestigious bursary for his project; he was the winner of les Résidences Photographiques of le Musée du Quai Branly in 2016.
 In 2017, he profited of the Research Program « Smithsonian Artist Research Fellowship » as part of the Smithsonian Institute (USA).
 He taught at the Monash Art, Design and Architecture (MADA), Monash University, in Melbourne (Australia).
 From 2017, July to 2018, June Brook Andrew had been invited in residency at the Künstlerhaus Bethanien, Berlin (Germany).
-In 2019, he exhibited his work at the 4th edition of the Biennial of Kochi-Muziris (India), at the Adelaide Festival 2019 (Australia), at the Biennial of Honolulu (Hawaii, USA), at the Hazelhurst Arts Centre, Gymea (Australia), at the WuZhen (China) and had a solo show in the Embassy of Australia in Berlin in 2019.

 Brook Andrew has been represented by la Galerie Nathalie Obadia, Paris/Brussels, since 2013.